JuliaDatabases/ODBC.jl/README.md

 ## Project Status

-The package is tested against Julia `0.5` on Linux, OS X, and Windows.
+The package is tested against Julia `1.0` on Linux, OSX, and Windows.

 ## Contributing and Questions